-- 14. Qualified revenue is defined in section 5 of the Act as the revenue a LP receives during a financial year for supplying either or both:11 - 14.1 telecommunications services by means of its PTN; and/or - 14.2 telecommunications services by means that rely primarily on the existence of its PTN or any other PTN. - 15.
-The total qualified revenue for purposes of assessing whether a liable person meets the minimum telecommunications services threshold to be a QLP as well as the amount of the TDL they must pay consists of the combined qualified revenue of the QLP and all interconnected bodies corporate.
-For convenience where interconnected entities provide separate disclosures their TDL allocations are calculated separately. - 16.
+- information to determine what proportion of the TDL each QLP is required to pay. - 12.
+Sections 85(1)(a) and 88(a) of the Act require the liability allocation determinations (both the draft and final determinations) to include "the amount of each liable person's qualified revenue". - 13.
+Qualified revenue is defined in section 5 of the Act as the revenue a liable person receives during a financial year for supplying either or both: - 13.1 telecommunications services by means of its PTN; and/or - telecommunications services by means that rely primarily on the existence of its PTN or any other PTN. - 14.
+The total qualified revenue for purposes of assessing whether a liable person meets the minimum telecommunications services threshold to be a QLP as well as the amount of the TDL they must pay (after permitted deductions in the latter case) consists of the combined qualified revenue of the QLP and all interconnected bodies corporate.
+For convenience, where interconnected entities provide separate disclosures their TDL allocations are calculated separately. - 15.
 Section 89 of the Act requires each QLP to pay the amount set out in our final LAD to the Crown.